Case Study: Managing your electoral roll

 Navigate to the Tags section of your Address Book and click to Add tag with the following settings...

 Since Smart Tags match within the Address Book based on conditions, this tag will always remain up to date, reflecting the latest list of people who have a custom field option of "On electoral roll".
 This tag shows on each electoral roll member's profile page in the Address Book...

 ...and it's this Smart Tag that can be used any time to communicate with all electoral roll members - using the Communicate button at the top of the Tag page - perhaps to send an email to invite members to the APCM.

 Key Dates are ideal for managing the significant milestones and anniversaries in people's lives and discipleship journey.
 You can use key dates for all sorts of things, but a key date showing when someone joined (or left) the electoral roll can be very useful.
 We would suggest that the key date that is added reflects the date a person's electoral roll membership form is signed and dated.

 You can assign key dates using the Add to key date option on a person's profile page...

-...and you can bulk-assign key dates that are the same using that same Add to key date option - use the Search for person option to add others to the list.
+...and you can also bulk-assign key dates that are the same using that same Add to key date option - use the Search for person option to add others to the list.

 Revising your electoral roll

 Once your electoral roll has been cleared and updated in this way, remove the "Required" setting for the custom field.
-You can now begin the task of processing new electoral roll membership forms received, setting each applicant's custom field to "On electoral roll" and assigning a key date in respect of the date the form was signed.
+You can now begin the task of processing new electoral roll membership applications received, setting each applicant's custom field option to "On electoral roll" and assigning a key date in respect of the date the form was signed.